Who's in 2024 NHL playoffs? Tracking standings, playoff bracket, tiebreakers, scenarios

 The New York Rangers, Carolina Hurricanes, Boston Bruins, Florida Panthers, Toronto Maple Leafs and Tampa Bay Lightning have clinched in the East.

-The Islanders will clinch a playoff berth if they beat the New York Rangers and any of the following occurs: the Red Wings lose to the Toronto Maple Leafs and the Capitals lose to the Tampa Bay Lightning; the Red Wings lose and the Penguins lose to the Bruins in regulation; the Capitals lose to the Lightning and the Penguins lose in regulation.
-The Islanders will also clinch if they get one point and the Red Wings and Capitals lose in regulation.
+The Islanders will clinch a playoff berth and the third seed in the Metropolitan Division if they beat the New Jersey Devils.
+They also will get in the playoffs if they get one point vs. the Devils and either of the following occurs: the Red Wings lose to the Montreal Canadiens or the Capitals lose to the Boston Bruins.
+Other options for the Islanders clinching on Monday: the Red Wings and Bruins lose in regulation OR the Red Wings or Capitals lose in regulation and the Penguins lose to the Nashville Predators.

+The Rangers will clinch the Metropolitan Division, Eastern Conference and Presidents' Trophy titles if they beat the .Ottawa Senators.

-The Bruins will clinch the Atlantic Division title if they beat the Penguins and the Panthers lose to the Sabres in regulation.
+The Bruins will clinch the Atlantic Division title if they beat the Capitals.

-The Stars will clinch the Central Division title if they beat the Seattle Kraken.
-They'll clinch the Western Conference title if they win and the Canucks lose to the Oilers in regulation.
+The idle Canucks will clinch the Pacific Division title if the Edmonton Oilers lose to the San Jose Sharks.

+The Predators will clinch the first wild-card spot in the Western Conference if they get at least a point against the Penguins.

 NHL games today